 “...potential impact of the groundwater and mountain water regimes could occur due to the project.
 Forests in this area will be affected by such an impact since a drying of forest floors is expected, which could lead to a change of site conditions in the mid to long term, and to a shift of tree species assemblage towards species that are more resilient to aridity."

-The table below (table 4) provides an overview of the information collected together with the data analysis per each hit of search terms.
+Table 4 gives an overview of the information collected together with the data analysis per each hit of a search term.

 Table 4: Content of analysis matrix